SnehPhilip/LLMCustomTextGenerate/README.md

        Analogy: That same genius now attending a finishing school where they learn how to answer questions, follow instructions, and be polite.

-        fine-tuning is a "top-off" to a model's existing education.
+        Fine-tuning is a "top-off" to a model's existing education.
 If the model was fine-tuned to act like a medical assistant but you ask it about quantum physics           (which was in its pre-training but not its fine-tuning), it will:

         Use its original knowledge from pre-training to find the answer.